apache/spark/docs/index.md

 title: Spark Overview
 ---

-Apache Spark is a cluster computing engine that aims to make data analytics both easier and faster.
+Apache Spark is a cluster computing system that aims to make data analytics faster to run and faster to write.
-It provides rich, language-integrated APIs in [Scala](scala-programming-guide.html), [Java](java-programming-guide.html), and [Python](python-programming-guide.html), and a powerful execution engine that supports general operator graphs.
+It provides high-level APIs in [Scala](scala-programming-guide.html), [Java](java-programming-guide.html), and [Python](python-programming-guide.html), and a general execution engine that supports rich operator graphs.
 Spark can run on the Apache Mesos cluster manager, Hadoop YARN, Amazon EC2, or without an independent resource manager ("standalone mode").

 # Downloading

-Get Spark from the [downloads page](http://spark.incubator.apache.org/downloads.html) of the Apache Spark site.
+Get Spark by visiting the [downloads page](http://spark.incubator.apache.org/downloads.html) of the Apache Spark site.
 This documentation is for Spark version {{site.SPARK_VERSION}}.

 # Building

-Spark requires [Scala {{site.SCALA_VERSION}}](http://www.scala-lang.org/).
-You will need to have Scala's `bin` directory in your `PATH`, or you will need to set the `SCALA_HOME` environment variable to point to where you've installed Scala.
-Scala must also be accessible through one of these methods on slave nodes on your cluster.

 Spark uses [Simple Build Tool](http://www.scala-sbt.org), which is bundled with it.
 To compile the code, go into the top-level Spark directory and run

     sbt/sbt assembly

-Spark also supports building using Maven.
-If you would like to build using Maven, see the [instructions for building Spark with Maven](building-with-maven.html).
+For its Scala API, Spark {{site.SPARK_VERSION}} depends on Scala {{site.SCALA_VERSION}}.
+If you write applications in Scala, you will need to use this same version of Scala in your own program -- newer major versions may not work.
+You can get the right version of Scala from [scala-lang.org](http://www.scala-lang.org/download/).

 # Testing the Build

-Spark comes with a number of sample programs in the `examples` directory.
+Spark comes with several sample programs in the `examples` directory.
-To run one of the samples, use `./run-example <class> <params>` in the top-level Spark directory (the `run` script sets up the appropriate paths and launches that program).
+To run one of the samples, use `./run-example <class> <params>` in the top-level Spark directory (the `run-example` script sets up the appropriate paths and launches that program).
 For example, `./run-example spark.examples.SparkPi` will run a sample program that estimates Pi.
-Each of the examples prints usage help if no params are given.
+Each example prints usage help if no params are given.

 Note that all of the sample programs take a `<master>` parameter specifying the cluster URL to connect to.
 This can be a [URL for a distributed cluster](scala-programming-guide.html#master-urls), or `local` to run locally with one thread, or `local[N]` to run locally with N threads.
 You should start by using `local` for testing.

-Finally, Spark can be used interactively from a modified version of the Scala interpreter that you can start through `./spark-shell`.
-This is a great way to learn Spark.
+Finally, Spark can be used interactively through modified versions of the Scala shell (`./spark-shell`) or Python interpreter (`./pyspark`).
+These are a great way to learn Spark.

 # A Note About Hadoop Versions